 Our Mission: Fighting poverty with fashion for community economic development.

 Our Name: We use the name Abel to symbolize our commitment to seeking justice in the fashion industry.
-"Your brother’s blood cries out to me from the ground." - Genesis 4:10 This symbolizes our belief that the people who died when Rana Plaza collapsed in 2013 deserve to be remembered.
+"Your brother’s blood cries out to me from the ground," - Genesis.
+This symbolizes our belief that the people who died when Rana Plaza collapsed in 2013 or anyone hurt, exploited or killed sewing clothing deserves to be remembered.

 We started as an idea almost 10 years ago and we are so grateful to our community for challenging the fast fashion model and partnering with us and other slow fashion brands to change the industry and the world.